yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 >
 {: .hands_on}

-To run BUSCO on these protein sequences:
+To run BUSCO on these protein sequences predicted by Helixer annotation:

 > <hands-on-title>BUSCO in proteome mode</hands-on-title>
 >